OlivierLD/raspberry-coffee/WebComponents/oliv-components/README.md

 - [SkyMap/StarFinder](https://codepen.io/OlivierLD/project/full/APNqRk).
 - [Split-Flap Display](https://codepen.io/OlivierLD/pen/LJLbeQ).

+#### HTML Templates &amp; Imports
+Along the same lines as Web Components, for re-usability, modularity, etc.
+See the examples in this module.

 #### Firefox 58
 If you are having trouble running the WebComponents in Firefox 58, see [this document](https://www.designedbyaturtle.co.uk/2015/how-to-enable-web-components-in-firefox-shadow-dom/).